 We rely on a combination of trademark, copyright and trade secret protection laws in China and other jurisdictions, as well as confidentiality procedures and contractual provisions to protect our intellectual property and our brand.
-We have 60 issued patents in China and intend to apply for more patents to protect our core technologies.
+We have 154 issued patents in China and intend to apply for more patents to protect our core technologies.
 We also enter into confidentiality, non-compete and invention assignment agreements with our employees and consultants and nondisclosure agreements with selected third parties. "百度", our company's name "Baidu" in Chinese, has been recognized as a well-known trademark in China by the Trademark Office under the State Administration for Industry and Commerce.
-In addition to owning the trademark "百度" and the related logo, we have applied for registration of additional trademarks and logos, including "百度一下", "百度 Hi" and "百付宝".
-We also have registered certain trademarks in Hong Kong, including "百度" and our company logo, and the United States, including "Baidu".
+In addition to owning the trademark "百度" and the related logo, we have applied for registration of additional trademarks and logos, including "百度一下你就知道","有问题百度一下","百度云","百度 Hi" and "百付宝".
+We also have registered certain trademarks in Hong Kong, including "百度" and our company logo, in the United States, including "Baidu", in Singapore and Indonesia, including our company logo.
 In addition, we have registered our domain name Baidu.com, hao123.com and baifubao.com with MarkMonitor.com, Baidu.jp with humeia.co.jp and Baidu.cn, Baidu.com.cn, and certain other websites with China National Network Information Center, or CNNIC.
-We own a variety of intellectually property rights relating to our acquired businesses such as Qunar.